 You may choose other benefit plans (dental plan, vision plan, and/or flexible spending accounts) with any remaining Flexible Credits.
-Any unspent Credits will be added to your biweekly paycheck as "Cash Back."
-If you
+Any unspent Credits will be

 Important!
 Complete your enrollment online or complete the Enrollment & Change Form for enrollment in the Flexible Benefits Program: